Gaurav-Wankhede/AegisIDE/core/constitution/article-XIV.md

 5. **@mcp:time** Upon approval, move to implementation phase with timestamping

 **Phase 5: Continuous Implementation with Full MCP** (Autonomous)

+All implementation is subject to the validation standards in **Article XIII**.
 1. **@mcp:filesystem** Execute tasks from kanban in priority order
 2. **@mcp:context7** Auto-detect bugs via bugfix.json monitoring + validation
 3. **@mcp:sequential-thinking** Apply HALT-FIX-VALIDATE loop for complex errors